Anushkach/Forest-Fire-Prediction-App/README.md

 - `requirements.txt`: a list of required Python packages and their versions

 ## Contact
-If you have any questions or concerns, please contact the project maintainers at anushkachathuranga1998@gmail.com or janithavidunath@gmail.com.
+If you have any questions or concerns, please contact me at anushkachathuranga1998@gmail.com